• Home

 white lilies growing along fugui cape trail

-The closest bus stop is Fugui Cape Lighthouse, which is about 650m away from the fish market.
-From there, you can either catch the bus back to Taipei or explore other hidden gems nearby.
-Jinbaoli Old Street, as well as the Shimen Rice Terraces, are other great places to see, but for a change of pace, don’t miss Baishawan Beach (白沙灣遊憩區).
 It’s a lovely Taiwan beach boasting powdery white sand and gentle waves.
 If you don’t fancy taking a dip or trying out stand-up paddleboarding, opt for an ice-cold beer and the best fish and chips in Taiwan at Dazzler’s Fish and Chips.
 The owner is from the UK, and I’m not lying when I say this is the real deal – complete with peas (albeit not mushy) and tartar sauce!

-There you have it – absolutely everything you need to know about visiting Laomei Green Reef.
-I hope this post comes in handy on your visit to this unique part of Taiwan.
-If you feel I’ve missed anything, drop me a message in the comments below to keep this post updated.
+There you have it – my quick guide to visiting Laomei Green Reef.
+I hope this guide comes in handy on your visit to this unique part of Taiwan.

 Planning a trip to Taiwan's gorgeous Laomei Green Reef?
 Here's everything you need to know about visiting this incredible natural wonder near Taipei.
 Laomei Green Reef | Laomei Reef | Taipei day trips | Taiwan North Coast